How To Keep Mice Out Of Your Camper BEFORE They Get In

 They can also be very humane, as the metal spring powerfully snaps the arm shut, killing the mouse (hopefully) instantly, breaking its neck.

-Choose some enticing food items for them as bait.
+Choose some enticing food items on them as bait.

-It could be cheese, crackers, peanut butter or other.
-Keep these mouse traps away from your children and pets.
+It could be cheese, crackers, peanut butter, or others.
+Keep these mouse traps away from children and pets.